-- 13.1.7 Access to economic or other resources - 13.2 The abuse can be perpetrated by individuals or groups, males or females, and children or adults.
+17.1.7 Access to economic or other resources

+- 17.2 The abuse can be perpetrated by individuals or groups, males or females, and children or adults.
 They can be one-off occurrences or a series of incidents over time and may or may not involve force or violence.
-Exploitation can be physical and take place online.

-13.3 Child Criminal Exploitation (CCE)

-- 13.3.1 CCE can include children being forced or manipulated into transporting drugs or money through county lines, working in cannabis factories, shoplifting or pickpocketing, being forced or manipulated into committing vehicle crime or threatening/committing serious violence to others. - 13.3.2 Children can become trapped by this exploitation as perpetrators can threaten victims (and their families) with violence or entrap and coerce them into debt.
-They may be coerced into carrying weapons such as knives or carry a knife for a sense of protection. - 13.3.3 Children involved in criminal exploitation often commit crimes themselves.
-They may still have been criminally exploited even if the activity appears to be something they have agreed or consented to. - 13.3.4 It is important to note that the experience of girls who are criminally exploited can be very different to that of boys and both boys and girls being criminally exploited may be at higher risk of sexual exploitation.
+Exploitation can be physical and take place online. - 17.3 Child Criminal Exploitation (CCE) - 17.3.1 CCE can include children being forced or manipulated into transporting drugs or money through county lines, working in cannabis factories, shoplifting or pickpocketing, being forced or manipulated into committing vehicle crime or threatening/committing serious violence to others. - 17.3.2 Children can become trapped by this exploitation as perpetrators can threaten victims (and their families) with violence or entrap and coerce them into debt.
+They may be coerced into carrying weapons such as knives or carry a knife for a sense of protection. - 17.3.3 Children involved in criminal exploitation often commit crimes themselves.
+They may still have been criminally exploited even if the activity appears to be something they have agreed or consented to. - 17.3.4 It is important to note that the experience of girls who are criminally exploited can be very different to that of boys and both boys and girls being criminally exploited may be at higher risk of sexual exploitation. - 17.3.5 CCE indicators can include children who: - 17.3.5.1 appear with unexplained gifts or new possessions - 17.3.5.2 associate with other young people involved in exploitation - 17.3.5.3 suffer from changes in emotional well-being - 17.3.5.4 misuse drugs or alcohol - 17.3.5.5 go missing for periods of time or regular return home late - 17.3.5.6 regularly miss school or education or do not take part in education - 17.4 Child Sexual Exploitation (CSE) - 17.4.1 CSE is a form of child sexual abuse which may involve physical contact, including assault by penetration (for example, rape or oral sex) or nonpenetrative acts such as masturbation, kissing, rubbing and touching outside clothing.
+It may include non-contact activities, such as involving children in the production of sexual images, forcing children to look at sexual images or watch sexual activities, encouraging children to behave in sexually inappropriate ways or grooming a child in preparation for abuse. - 17.4.2 CSE can occur over time or be a one-off occurrence and may happen without the child's immediate knowledge e.g. through others sharing videos or images of them on social media.